RGF-team/rgf/FastRGF.rst

     make
     make install

-On Windows compilation only with MinGW is supported now:
+On Windows compilation only with `MinGW-w64 <https://mingw-w64.org/doku.php>`__ is supported because only this version provides POSIX threads:

 ::